sans-blue-team/sec555-wiki/Tools/Logstash.md

 ### filter_elasticsearch
 The **elasticsearch** plugin is community filter plugin used to query Elasticsearch.
 If a match is found, whatever fields are specified will be appended to the existing log.

+This plugin has been out longer and is more mature.
+However, for a much, much faster plugin that does the same thing check out #memoize.

 Consider this scenario, an IDS alert has been received but the alert only contains the source_ip and destination_ip.
 However, having the DNS name associated with these IP addresses could be valuable to an analyst.
 If DNS queries and answers are in Elasticsearch, they can be pulled into the IDS alert automatically.

 Here is the configuration to do it: